-The operating loss for the third quarter of 2023 totaled SEK -7,969 thousand (-11,172).
-The operating loss for the period January to September was SEK -28,228 thousand (-45,412).
-During the corresponding period in 2022 the company still had more capital-intensive research projects.
-The company continued to conduct research in the third quarter of 2023, with steady progress according to plan.
-Research expenses accounted for 70.5 percent (79.9) of operating expenses in the third quarter and a total of 72.9 percent (83.4) for the period January to September 2023.
+The operating loss during the first quarter of 2024 was SEK -9,998 thousand (-9,762).
+The company continued to conduct research in the first quarter of 2024, with steady progress according to plan.
+Research expenses accounted for 70.1 percent (72.5) of operating expenses in the first quarter and a total of 72.1 percent (81.6) for the period January to December 2023.
 More information about research at AlzeCure can be found in the "Project Portfolio" and "Project Development" sections of this report.

 Administrative expenses this quarter were on a par with such expenses during the same period the previous year.
-The same applies for the period January to September.
 The company plans to continue to focus on communication and business development, including internationally.
-Operating profit/loss is in line with the company's plan for 2023.
+Operating profit/loss is in line with the company's plan for 2024.

-The company had 11 (13) employees on the closing date.
-Earnings per share (basic) amounted to SEK -0.12 (-0.22) for the third quarter of 2023, and SEK -0.44 (-0.97) for the period January to September 2023.
+The company had 11 (12) employees on the closing date.
+Earnings per share, basic, totaled SEK -0.16 (-0.15) for the first guarter of 2024.